 If you decide to create your own stepping stones, I’d enjoy seeing photos of your creations.
 Just tag me on Instagram and I’ll feature you in my Instagram story.
 It will be fun to see what you design!

 If you are artistically challenged like I am, here’s how to plant flower containers with confidence.
 Looking for an easy way to add some vertical interest to your vegetable garden?
 Check out this post about making an easy DIY pole bean tower.
 If you’re a fan of dahlias and want to learn how to fearlessly divide dahlia tubers, I’ve got you covered.
-If the weather is to crummy to go outdoors, create some garden-inspired art with this easy pointillism project.
+If the weather is too crummy to go outdoors, create some garden-inspired art with this easy pointillism project.
 Thanks for stopping by to read about DIY garden stepping stones.
 May you have success with all your gardening endeavors!
+Have a wonderful week, and may all of your rosemary-growing endeavors meet with success!

 I heavily coated the mold with oil.
 Will it ruin the concrete setting?